OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-06.md

 ## Luke 6:31

-Do to others as you would have them do to you.
+Do to each other as you would have it done to you.

 ---